Primary Navigation Mobile

 Should you buy one?

-This is an amazingly capable car – it can go off-road, handles on the road with the best of them yet remains incredibly comfortable and cossetting.
-It’s hugely desirable, but also comes at a huge price – both to buy and to run.
-In many ways, it’s a better all-round deal than the range-topping Range Rover, as it offers nearly all of the luxury and comfort for usefully less money.
+The Range Rover Sport is an amazingly capable car – it can go off-road, handles on the road with aplomb yet remains incredibly comfortable and cossetting.
+It’s hugely desirable, but then the cost is huge, too – both to buy and run.
+Still, it’s arguably a better all-round deal than the range-topping Range Rover, as it offers nearly all of the luxury and comfort for usefully less money.

-With that in mind, you’ll find it doesn’t really lack in any area – even on the luxury front, which previous generations have given over to their full-sized siblings to deal with.
-This model’s just as spacious in the back as the big Range Rover, and so there’s fewer reasons to opt for the full-sized model – unless you absolutely need seven seats and a longer options list.
+It really isn’t lacking in any area – even on the luxury front, which previous generations have given over to their full-sized siblings to deal with.
+The latest version is just as spacious in the back as the big Range Rover, so there’s fewer reasons to opt for it – unless you absolutely need seven seats and a longer options list.

 What we like

-The ride-handling balance in this car is exceptional – it’s a real feat of engineering how Land Rover has managed to imbue the Sport with almost as much comfort as its larger sibling yet still more agile handling.
-The 440e and 510e plug-in hybrids brilliantly manage their battery power, and have a long electric-only range, making them a convincing option for a wide number of buyers.
+The ride and handling balance is exceptional.
+It’s a real feat of engineering that Land Rover has managed to imbue the Sport with almost as much comfort as its larger sibling with sacrificing agile handling.
+The 440e and 510e plug-in hybrids brilliantly manage their battery power, and have a long electric-only range, making them a convincing option for a lot of buyers.

 What we don’t like

 The price – this is an expensive car to buy and just as expensive to maintain.
 It’d also be nice if the halo V8 car was a bit more engaging, but the SV looks set to put that right.
-We still also have concerns about long-term reliability, but that’s something we could also say about the Audi Q8 and BMW X6 and X6.
+We still also have concerns about long-term reliability, but that’s something we could also say about the Audi Q8, and BMW X5 and X6.